rotimi-dev/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-# Required Homework/Tasks
+So, the journey begins...

-I created all the required accounts
+First off, I created all the required accounts

 - New AWS account,
 - Gitpod and integrated it with github using a browser extension,
 - Lucid,